adityasolanki205/German-Credit-Using-Flask/README.md

 ```
 ![](images/request.jpg)

-6. **See the magic happen**: Run Request.py file and see detected labels for each request happening on Google Cloud.
-The output received will be in the form of Json which could be used in any form later.
+6. **See the magic happen**: Run Request.py file and see detected labels for each request recieved backfrom Google Cloud.
+The output received will be in the form of Json which could be used in anywhere .

 ## Repository Content

-    1. German Credit.ipynb

-    2. German Credit.html

-    3. German Credit-Tensorflow.ipynb
+    1. German Credit-Tensorflow.ipynb

-    2. German Credit-Tensorflow.html
+    2. app.py

-    3. german.data
+    3. german_credit.h5

-    4. german.data-numeric
+    4. request.py

-    5. german.doc
+    5. german_credit.h5

+    6. requirements.txt

 ## Credits